Iran's regime prepares to endure prolonged conflicts amid military challenges

-- Iran's regime has developed a robust defense mechanism to maintain operational effectiveness in the face of leadership losses.
+- Iran's regime has employed a 'mosaic defense' to maintain military operations despite leadership losses.

 Story